digitalepigraphy/RosettaStone/README.md

 ## Publications

-Data from this project have been used in the following publications:
+Data from this project have been used or discussed in the following publications:

 Amin, M., Barmpoutis, A., Berti, M., Bozia, E., Hensel, J. and Naether, F., 2018.
 Depth map of the Rosetta Stone. http://dx.doi.org/10.17613/t1e2-0w02